Animal Craft: Plastic Cup & Empty Can Rhino | Home Learning Art & Craft Project Activity

 * Rhino's Body: Take an empty paper can preferably with a size good enough as body for the small plastic cup head, if you're using a paper can with a colored label on top, peel the top layer to reveal the cardboard material underneath.
 Cover the tin part at the bottom of the can with white masking tape to allow the child to be able to paint it as well.
 If you don't have a paper can, you may use a tin can.
 Cover the tin can with white masking tape.

-* Rhino's Legs: Take a thin cardboard tube and cut them into short pieces just enough as legs for the rhino.
+* Rhino's Legs: Take a thin cardboard tube from a paper roll and cut them into short pieces just enough as legs for the rhino.
+You can also take the cover of an unused book or notebook and roll it into a thin tube.

 * Rhino's Tail, Ears & Horns: Take a white heavy weight paper and draw the ears (by tracing a small coin), horns, and tail patterns on it.